nutanix/karbon-platform-services/cli/README.md

 ```

 # Using samples
-Under `samples/` directory, there are samples for various Xi IoT entities including Data Sources, Data Pipelines, Applications, etc. These samples can be used as a reference when creating your own Xi IoT entities.
+Under `samples/` directory, there are samples for various Karbon Services for IoT entities including Data Sources, Data Pipelines, Applications, etc. These samples can be used as a reference when creating your own Karbon Services for IoT entities.
 Each entity has a README which explains the details of each individual attribute of that entity.